 So if you’re keen to develop your mathematical skills, as well as learning how mathematics and economics applies to our daily lives – from banking, to education and health sciences – our course will help you realise your ambition.

 On all courses there are a range of core and elective module choices, with students studying four modules in total.
-Typical module choices on the Mathematics and Economics course include Pure Mathematics, Mathematics and Statistics, Economic Theory, and Computer Science.
+Core modules on the Mathematics and Economics course are Pure Mathematics, Mathematics and Statistics, and Inquiry and Research Skills.

 Modules are reviewed on a regular basis and therefore may be subject to change; our website will update to reflect any changes.